cestastanford/imaginedsf/README.md

 5. Set up a development database.
 Get a SQL database dump of the site's WordPress content, make sure it's named `db.sql`, and place it in `dev-env/dumps`.
 Then, in a new shell, run `dev-rsc/apply-dump.sh'.`
 6. Get a copy of the live site's Uploads directory (`wp-content/uploads`) and add its contents to `dev-env/wp-uploads`.
 7. Visit http://localhost:12345 !
 To log into the admin panel, visit http://localhost:12345/wp-admin and use the username `dev` and password `dev`.

+## Linting

+This project contains configuration for linting PHP, JS and CSS with [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer), [ESLint](https://eslint.org) and [stylelint](https://stylelint.io), respectively.
+To lint PHP, you'll need to install [Composer](https://getcomposer.org) and then run `composer install` to install dependencies.
+Dependencies for linting JS and CSS are installed as part of `npm install`.
+To do a one-off lint, you can run `npm run lint:php`, `npm run lint:js` and `npm run lint:css` respectively.
+However, your IDE likely has plugins to connect with the linters, automatically run them while editing, and display results in a GUI.
+See your IDE's documentation for details.

 ## Steps for Deployment